Possession of Prescription Drugs

 Some substances are legal only when obtained through proper channels.
 Arizona has strict laws regarding the possession of prescription drugs.
 Only a doctor is permitted to distribute these drugs, and only a person who has received these drugs from a doctor is permitted to possess or use them.

 It is against the law in Arizona to knowingly use or possess a prescription drug that isn’t prescribed to you by a licensed doctor.
 Similarly, it is illegal to possess a prescription-only drug for sale without a proper license.
 Manufacturing or possessing the chemicals and materials to manufacture prescription-only drugs without authorization is a crime, and it is also illegal to administer a prescription drug to another or transport a prescription drug for sale, without proper permits.
 Misrepresenting oneself for the purpose of obtaining a prescription is a crime.
+If you have been charged with violating these charges, a prescription drug possessions lawyer in Phoenix can help.
+Contact Stewart Law Group today to set up your free case evaluation.

 Possessing Prescription Drugs Illegally